 The crossing to Blake was fun, weird large wind waves, some up to waist + high coming from the NE.
 Figured they were wind waves and current.
 I love rough water, so was having fun with those.
 With Blake in sight, I was stoked to take a break.
 Almost across the bumps, I began to feel a bit nauseous.
 I do get sea sick strangely so figured paddling the bumps at night could’ve thrown me off a bit.

 Another paddler was coming up on my side, later finding out it was fellow Ballard paddler Alan Lamp.
 He noticed I was slurring my words and didn’t look right.
 Somehow my nav light had burned out.
 Sometime after, I fell in.
 Not having a full suit on make me feel like a dork.
 I went downhill quickly after that.
 The new flood current kept us off Blake for awhile taking longer to get there.
 In my mind, I was done with the race.
 I felt depleted, cold, sick.

-During the night, I began to get bad leg cramps.
+During the night, I began to get bad leg cramps which was a problem for me the time.
 I’ve been getting these in the past year mostly in the leg where I had clots in years prior.
 And this night, both legs were locking up and I felt a lot of pain yet didn’t want to curse as I was surrounded by tents from other paddlers.
 A guy was snoring on my right.
 I rubbed and breathed the cramps out as best as I could.
 I started taking magnesium pills recently but no help that night.